snr2042954/gmfi/README.md

   base: 10
 ```

-A measurable quest may scale with the measurement:
+A measurable quest can scale with its measurement:

 ```yaml
 xp: